MicrosoftDocs/biztalk-docs/biztalk/technical-guides/test-scenario-overview.md

  **For SQL Server:**

--   [!INCLUDE[btsSQLServer2008](../includes/btssqlserver2008-md.md)] was installed as per the installation guide available at [http://go.microsoft.com/fwlink/?LinkId=141021](http://go.microsoft.com/fwlink/?LinkId=141021).
+-   SQL Server was installed as per the installation guide available at [http://go.microsoft.com/fwlink/?LinkId=141021](http://go.microsoft.com/fwlink/?LinkId=141021).

 -   [!INCLUDE[btsSQLServerNoVersion](../includes/btssqlservernoversion-md.md)] used had the SAN LUNs configured as per the table below.
 The database and log files were separated to across the LUNs as follows to reduce possible disk I/O contention: